yeabat8tcap/ai-dependency-manager/docs/future-enhancements/advanced-ai-capabilities.md

 # Advanced AI Capabilities Integration

-This document outlines the architecture for integrating advanced AI capabilities into the AI Dependency Manager, including large language models, machine learning pipelines, and intelligent automation features.
+This document outlines the architecture for integrating advanced AI capabilities into the Superintelligence Dependency Manager, including large language models, machine learning pipelines, and intelligent automation features.

 ## Table of Contents